-Mission – The Homeless Youth Connection's long-term vision and on-going goals are to provide homeless teens with basic needs and services as they make positive, life-affirming choices toward becoming responsible, productive adults.
-In partnership with West Valley educators, government agencies, faith-based organizations and compassionate community members and donors, HYC is helping to bring a positive future to this nearly forgotten population.
+Mission – In partnership with the community, Homeless Youth Connection (HYC) raises awareness and meets the needs of homeless youth so they can stay in school and graduate.
+HYC's long term vision and ongoing goals are to provide homeless teens with housing, basic needs and services as they make positive, life-affirming choices toward becoming responsible, productive adults.
+Together with West Valley educators, government agencies, faith-based organizations, and compassionate community members and donors, HYC is helping to bring a positive future to this nearly forgotten population.